Georg Friedrich Haas album: Violin Concerto No. 2 and de terrae fine

 Sciarrino, harmonics, Paganini, Mendelssohn, and the otherworldly

 My paper/presentation is about violin (stringed-instrument) harmonics in Sciarrino’s music, about the idea of the otherworldly and venturing to the beyond, and his music’s connection to Mendelssohn and Paganini.
-In 2020 I made videos of the Six Caprices, which I was, and am, very proud of.
-When I shared them, I wrote very briefly about harmonics and about a Mendelssohnian inspiration.
-Thanks to Marco Fusi and this conference, I was glad to have this opportunity to talk about my thoughts and approach.
+I first played Sciarrino’s Six Caprices for solo violin over twenty years ago.
+In 2017, I was asked by the West Cork Chamber Music Festival to perform all six.
+In 2020 during the Covid pandemic, I made videos of them and wrote briefly about harmonics and about a Mendelssohnian inspiration.
+From that work, I had ideas about the pieces stirring in my mind and, thanks to Marco Fusi and this conference, I was glad to take this opportunity to give them form and to talk about my thoughts and approach.
 I much enjoyed doing some research, rethinking it, and writing my paper, and what I came up with further supported my feeling about this music.

 Notes and noises, chance and choices..
 Violin harmonics in Sciarrino’s music